rui-mo/spark-native-connector/README.md

-# client
+# Spark native connnector
-A native client for Spark connect
+A native client for Spark connector.